mpetroff/pannellum/readme.md

 #### Not officially supported:

-Mobile / app frameworks are not officially supported.
+Mobile / app / web frameworks are not officially supported.
 They may work, but they're not tested and are not the targeted platform.

 ## Translations